Enrichment Programs

 Chess

 Chess club has been enthusiastically taken up by students of all ages.
 They eagerly play during free hours, challenging their friends and practicing at every opportunity.
 Playing and learning chess offers students a chance to improve their memory, reasoning, creative and logical thinking, as well as decision making.
 In addition to hosting chess club as an extracurricular class, we also put on tournaments with clubs from other schools in the area to hold a bit of friendly competition.
+And as we tackle the problem of keeping boys engaged in school, chess is becoming an increasingly impactful progam.

 Arts & Crafts